Meet the Growing Demand for Healthy Ageing with Innovative, High-Protein Products

 Pronativ®, a high quality native protein:

-This concept is made with 10 % of high quality native whey protein Pronativ®.
+Lactalis Ingredients as whey protein manufacturer made this concept with 10 % of high quality native whey protein Pronativ®.
 Pronativ® is a native and natural whey protein interesting to develop nutrition supplement for elderly people.
 It is extracted from a soft process which maintains its high quality protein composition.
 The ingredient is known and recognized for its valuable amino acid, and nutritional profile.

 Pronativ® is ideal to be incorporated in such products.
 Its high leucine rate (15% more leucine than a standard WPC/WPI from whey) is ideal to meet the needs of seniors worried to preserve their muscles from ageing process.
 Furthermore, Pronativ® can be incorporated in lot of other applications such as bars, cakes, drinks…